 Gather this evening for our final dinner party in a local restaurant.
 (B/L/D)

-Depart Bolivia or continue on our post-trip extension.
+Depart Bolivia or continue to our post-trip extension.
 (B)

 Depart La Paz on our flight home.
 (B)